Updating a subcluster

 yc dataproc subcluster update --help -

 --hosts-count: Minimum number of hosts (VMs) in a subcluster.
 The minimum value is1, and the maximum value is32.--max-hosts-count: Maximum number of hosts (VMs) in a subcluster.
-The minimum value is1, and the maximum value is100.--enable-preemptible: Indicates if preemptible VMs are used.
-It can be eithertrueorfalse.--warmup-duration: Time required to warm up a VM instance, in<value>sformat.
+The minimum value is1, and the maximum value is100.--enable-preemptible: Specifies if preemptible VMs are used.
+It can be eithertrueorfalse.--warmup-duration: Time required to warm up a VM, in<value>sformat.
 The minimum value is0s, and the maximum value is600s.--stabilization-duration: Period, in seconds, during which the required number of VMs cannot be decreased, in<value>sformat.
 The minimum value is60sand the maximum value is1800s.--measurement-duration: Period, in seconds, for which average utilization is calculated for each VM, in<value>sformat.
-The minimum value is60s(1 minute), and the maximum value is600s(10 minutes).--cpu-utilization-target: Target CPU utilization level, in %.
+The minimum value is60s(1 minute), and the maximum value is600s(10 minutes).--cpu-utilization-target: Target CPU utilization, in %.
 Use this setting to enable scaling based on CPU utilization.
 Otherwise,yarn.cluster.containersPendingwill be used for scaling based on the number of pending resources.
-The minimum value is10, and the maximum value is100.--autoscaling-decommission-timeout: Decommissioning timeout in seconds.
+The minimum value is10, and the maximum value is100.--autoscaling-decommission-timeout: Decommissioning timeout, in seconds.
 The minimum value is0, and the maximum value is86400(24 hours).

-You can request the subcluster name or ID with the list of cluster subclusters, and the cluster name, with the list of folder clusters.
+You can get the subcluster ID and name with the list of subclusters in the cluster, and the cluster name, with the list of clusters in the folder.

 To configure autoscaling for subclusters: